any-docs/css/content/reference/properties/caret-shape/index.md

 ### Interaction with writing modes

-The caret shape adapts to the {{cssxref("writing-mode")}} of the text.
+The caret shape adapts to the `writing-mode` of the text.
 In vertical writing modes, bar carets become horizontal, and underscore carets position themselves appropriately relative to the text direction.

 ## Formal definition